nikimol/sig-pad/README.md

 #### 5.1 For Simple Testing (Demo)
 1. Open `demo/signature-pad-demo.html` in your browser
-2. Test signature drawing, colors, undo, clear functions
+2. Test signature drawing, color picker, undo, clear functions
-3. Use save buttons to download signature files
+3. Use save buttons to download PNG, WebP, or SVG files
 4. No backend configuration needed for demo

 #### 5.2 For Business Form Integration